-Every time a student submits a task, the teacher will have an Assessment Task Form: Student Register for each student to sign as proof their task was submitted.
+When student submits a task, the teacher may have an Assessment Task Form: Student Register for each student to sign as proof their task was submitted.
 Teachers keep this and file it in a faculty central location at the conclusion of the task.